top of page

 Verbena Hastata -

-Blue vervain - a tall, handome plant featuring candelabras of blue violet flower spikes.
+Blue vervain - a tall, handsome plant featuring candelabras of blue violet flower spikes.
 A favorite of bumblebees, and also a host for butterflies, moths, sweat bees, and cuckoo bees.
 A seed source for juncos, sparrows, cardinals, and other songbirds.

 Height - to 6 feet